tpberntsen/geh-post-office/README.md

 ### Format

-All documents inserted into the topics will have to comply with the protobuf contract exposed [here](source/Contracts/v1/Document.proto).
+All documents inserted into the topics will have to comply with the protobuf contract.

 If a document is inserted into the queue that does not comply with this contract, **IT WILL NOT** be handled.